edgelesssys/marblerun/docs/overview.md

 * `$$root_ca`: The root certificate of the cluster issued by the *Coordinator*; it can be used to verify the certificates of all marbles in the cluster.
 * `$$marble_cert`: The marble's certificate; issued by the *Coordinator* and used for marble-to-marble and marble-to-client authentication
 * `$$marble_key`: The private key corresponding to `$$marble_cert`
-* `$$seal_key`: A symmetric 128-bit encryption key that can be used for sealing data to disk in a host-independent way; if a marble is scheduled or restarted on new host, this "virtual sealing key" will still allow for unsealing data from the disk even though the host's actual sealing key might have changed.
+* `$$seal_key`: A 128-bit symmetric encryption key that can be used for sealing data to disk in a host-independent way; if a marble is scheduled or restarted on a new host, this "virtual sealing key" will still allow for unsealing data from the disk even though the host's actual sealing key might have changed.

 ```json
     "Marbles": {